Relief for Mid-life Depressions

 Last but not least, seasonal changes may have an impact on your mental health.
 The declining of light level in fall and in winter make some people feel depressed.
 Light therapy is the therapeutic approach to help these persons.

 There are three general therapeutic approaches to depression and based on the factors triggering

 your depression one or more of these approaches may be recommended by your mental health specialist.

 Cognitive behavioural therapy and interpersonal

 therapy are two different talking approaches available for persons ill with depression.

-events. `` Talking therapy helps to reduce anxiety and
+``Through reflection, introspection and talking the person learns to accept, understand and integrate traumatic events. `` Talking therapy helps to reduce anxiety and

 depression’s physical and mental symptoms.
 This approach